Semi-truck and trailer on rural road

 • The absence of paved shoulders

-In rural areas, emergency response times are often longer than in urban areas.
-And that delay can mean the difference between life and death.
-When you add in large, slow-moving farm equipment on narrow roads, the risk of serious injury or fatal crashes increases dramatically.
+Rural areas often mean longer emergency response times than in urban areas.
+And that can be the difference between life and death.
+Then layer on large, slow-moving farm equipment on narrow roads, the risk of serious injury or fatal crashes climbs dramatically.

 Addressing distracted driving and enhancing readiness

-Distracted driving remains one of the biggest, most dangerous and preventable threats on our roads.
-Nationwide’s 2024 Driving Behaviors Survey revealed trends that show the urgent need for stronger hands-free laws around the country.
-Advocating for and adhering to these laws helps create safer environments for everyone.
+Distracted driving is one of the most common, dangerous and preventable threats on our roads.
+Data in Nationwide’s 2026 Driving Behaviors Survey show the urgent need for stronger hands-free laws around the country.
+Such laws help create safer environments for everyone.
 That includes rural areas where large farm machinery frequently shares the road with other vehicles.
-Eliminating phone use and other distractions while driving can drastically reduce the likelihood of severe collisions.
+Eliminating phone use and other distractions while driving can sharply cut the likelihood of severe collisions.

 Drive the 5 to build safe driving habits

-The right habits can make all the difference in minimizing risk, especially on rural roads.
-Drive the 5 is a safety program focused on five key principles that promote safer driving and vehicle readiness, supporting safe driving behaviors, such as:
+The right habits can make all the difference in cutting risk, especially on rural roads.
+Nationwide’s Drive the 5 is a safety program focused on five key principles that promote safer driving and vehicle readiness, supporting safe driving behaviors, like:

 • Maintaining a safe following distance